yashasvisingh1/Mapping-Document-Generator/README.md

 pip install -r requirements.txt
 ```

-5. Create your environment file:
+5. Create your environment file(.env file).

+6. Create a Groq API key:

+7. Go to `https://console.groq.com/keys` and sign in.
+8. Click `Create API Key`.
+9. Enter a name for the key and create it.
+10. Copy the key immediately (you may not be able to view it again).

-6. Edit `.env` and set at least:
+11. Edit `.env` and set at least:

 ```env
 GROQ_API_KEY=your_groq_api_key_here